Incorporating Rest Into Your Work Grind: Simple Ways to Find Balance in the New Year

 5. Ask for Help When Needed

 Sometimes, the demands of work and personal life can feel overwhelming, and it’s easy to think that you have to do it all yourself.
 But one of the best ways to preserve your energy is by asking for help.
-This might mean having a conversation with your employer about flexible work hours or delegating tasks at home to your partner or family members.
+This might mean having a conversation with your employer about flexible work hours, delegating tasks at home to your partner or family members, or getting support from a trained professional in trauma therapy.

 Asking for support is a sign of strength, not weakness.
 Whether it's asking for assistance at work, or having a family member pitch in with household chores, sharing the load can give you the breathing room you need to rest and recharge.